 Diesel mechanics ensure the health of diesel engines, which are efficient, durable, and highly valuable.
 Let’s take a closer look at the diesel program and what it can offer you.

 Check out our Diesel Technician Blog posts here!

 Our Automotive and Diesel Technology Program near Philadelphia

 If you’ve always been intrigued by heavy-duty engines and complex fuel systems, then you’ll definitely want to check out our Automotive and Diesel Technology program.
 Across the country, many manufacturers and dealers are searching for technicians who have in-depth training on diesel.

-When enrolled in our program, you’ll be working on diesel engines from top brand names like Detroit Diesel, Cummins, and Caterpillar.
+When enrolled in our program, you’ll be working on diesel engines from top brand names like Cummins, Mitsubishi, and Caterpillar.
+These engines may be of the two-stroke or four-stroke variety.
+You don’t just work on one engine here at ATC; you will become familiar with various manufacturer OEMs.
 You’ll be able to take advantage of time spent in the classroom learning from knowledgeable technicians.

 A Day In the Life of a Diesel Mechanic

 A diesel mechanic will show up to work each day with a solid understanding of any appointments and the work being done.
 You’ll perform diesel inspections, going over your checklist to zero in on any engine malfunctions to help solve a client’s concerns.

 You’ll also perform the routine jobs, too, like rotating truck tires, handling an oil change, or taking care of a brake inspection.
 Our shop will give you the experience needed for a career in the industry.
 You’ll gain practice working on jack stands and hydraulic lifts, too.
 This equipment will become a part of your daily life as a diesel technician, and here, we’ll be sure you know it like the back of your hand.